Counselors and Therapists in Lexington, KY

 Monica Woodard, M.A.E., LPCC

-Monica received her bachelors degree in Psychology from the Eastern Illinois University and masters degree in Marriage, Family and Couples Therapy from Western Kentucky University.
+Monica received her Bachelor's degree in Psychology from the Eastern Illinois University in 2013 and Master's degree in Marriage, Family and Couples Therapy from Western Kentucky University in 2016.
+She is a Licensed Professional Clinical Counselor in the state of Kentucky.

 Monica utilizes a client centered approach where individuals can focus on their most pressing needs and learn to utilize skills to help them overcome their obstacles.
-Modalities include Cognitive Behavioral Therapy (CBT) and Client-Centered.
-Working with adolescents, young adults, couples and families who deal with depression, stress, anxiety, ADHD, and other mental related issues is the focus of Monica's practice.
+Modalities include Cognitive Behavioral Therapy (CBT), Eye Movement Desensitization and Reprocessing (EMDR) and Trauma Focused CBT.
+Working with adolescents, young adults, couples and families who deal with depression, stress, anxiety, ADHD, and other mental health related issues.